RezaShahrestani/programme/legacy/react/react1/week1/lesson-plan.md

 - `app/` directory contains the React components that represent different pages in your application.
 - `components/` directory contains the React components that represent all the custom components built by you.
 - `public/` directory is where you can store static assets like images, documents, etc.
-- `next.config.js` is a configuration file for customizing Next.js behaviors.
+- `next.config.js` is a configuration file for customizing Next.js behaviours.